 - whether or not you had a parent who expressed constant anxiety

-- whether or not you were encouraged to become more resilient and deal, rather than avoid, feared situations - at home, with friends and at school
+- whether or not you were encouraged to become more resilient and deal with, rather than avoid, feared situations - at home, with friends and at school

-These experiences would have shaped your own reactions and general attitude to stressful situations and life-events.
+These experiences would have shaped your own reactions and general attitude towards stressful situations and life-events.

 So, what can you do about it?

-10 Additional causes of anxiety and what you can do about it
+10 Additional causes of anxiety and what you can do about them

 The above causes of anxiety may overlap and/or be exacerbated by: -